Scheduling Policies

 • Daily Time and Travel Policies for Full-Time Employees

 This document applies only to full-time employees, not to part-time employees.
 Lunch Breaks Full-time employees are expected to work the same seven hours per day Monday through Friday ("Normal Work Hours") plus a one-hour unpaid lunch break.
-There ...
+Special ...

 • Daily Time and Travel Policies for Part-Time Employees